Suicidal

 What causes someone to consider taking his/her own life?

 Suicidal behaviour is complex.
 Some risk factors vary with age, gender and ethnic group and may even change over time.
 The risk factors for suicide frequently occur in combination.
-Research has shown that more than 90 percent of people who commit suicide have depression or another diagnosable mental health issue or substance abuse problem.

 The following are considered important: